Sleeping disorders are very common in the United States, and one of the most commonly prescribed medications is a sedative called Ambien.

 Millions of American families are affected by substance use and addiction disorders.
 The signs of substance use disorder are not always obvious.
-When it is revealed that a loved one is suffering, many family members don’t know how to help.
+When a loved one is suffering, many family members don’t know how to help.

 Addiction is insidious and can go undetected for years.
 The person who is addicted finds it challenging to stop themselves from using, and the consequences can ruin jobs, marriages, and self-esteem.
-There isn’t a quick remedy, but with professional guidance, family support, and personal effort, the healing process can begin.
+There isn’t a quick remedy, but the healing process can begin with professional guidance, family support, and personal effort.

 Signs of Addiction